greenbeanorg/homelab-docs/RESTIC-BACKUP.md

   top of the tunnel encryption.
-- **Scope was narrowed on purpose.** The old script backed up five different hosts' configs; this one backs up a single TrueNAS dataset (`/mnt/tank/storage/important`, ~221G).
-Proxmox/OPNsense/Home Assistant config export is a separate, not-yet-rebuilt piece of work.
+- **Scope was narrowed on purpose.** The old script backed up five different hosts' configs; this one backs up a single TrueNAS dataset (`/mnt/tank/storage/important`).
+Proxmox/OPNsense/Home Assistant config export is a separate, not-yet-rebuilt piece of work (see Honest caveats).

 ---